-For this purpose, professionals shall operate based on the risk criteria set out in the annexes to AML/CFT Law, as amended.
+For this purpose, professionals shall operate based on the risk criteria set out in the annexes to the AML/CFT Law, as amended.
 Indeed, when they assess the money laundering and terrorist financing risks related to :

 - a certain types of customers;

 - a certain geographical areas;

 - a certain types of products or services;

-- certain transactions;
+- a certain transactions;

-- certain specific distribution channels.
+- a certain specific distribution channels.